What Really Drives Sales Performance?

 Overall “general intelligence” scores did predict about 5% of the variation in subjective indicators of sales success (what people think) but pretty much 0% of the variation in objective indicators (actual sales results).

-Does having a strong interest in sales lead to better outcomes?
+Does having a strong interest in sales drive better sales performance?

 It does, and people seem to know it.